 Set up a new bank account

 A good place to start is by setting up a new bank account just for your travel savings.
 It will make keeping track of your money that much easier and will hide it away so you can’t dig in, plus savings accounts often have better interest rates… every little helps.
+There is no point having your travel funds mixed up with your every day spending account - it is all too tempting to spend it.

 Get a job